EU pressures internet giants to remove illegal content sooner

 “CCIA has advocated for a long time for the introduction of well-thought-out notice and action guidelines, and this ... is a welcome initiative for a more aligned approach on the removal of infringing content across the European Union,” it said in a statement.

-However some politicians criticized the Commission’s call for more automatic detection technologies, saying it would restrict the flow of information online.
+However some politicians criticised the Commission’s call for more automatic detection technologies, saying it would restrict the flow of information online.

-Sky (SKYB.L) welcomed the guidelines saying they made clear that online platforms needed to provide greater protection against illegal content.

-”The responsibility is now on the platforms to ensure that the online world becomes a safe environment for everyone – and they will need to do this ahead of the Commission’s Spring 2018 deadline.”